vivekshiftai/KB1/project/README.md

 - Structured data generation for rules, maintenance, and safety

 ### Production Features
-- Comprehensive error handling and logging
+- Comprehensive error handling and detailed logging with structured output
-- Request/response validation with Pydantic
+- Request/response validation with Pydantic schemas
 - Async/await patterns for optimal performance
 - Health checks and monitoring endpoints
 - CORS support and security considerations
+- Detailed processing logs for debugging and monitoring

 ## Usage Examples